junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (Dean POV)(Act 2 plot point 2+Act 3 twist)
 >
-> weeping angel besiege attack, all escape to roof, the Statue of Liberty attack, Cas show true form, stare all directions with all eyes, everyone shut eyes (Rory/Amy love talk, Dean/Cas hear), but Cas can't keep doing that, eventually can't maintain true form in this plane
+> weeping angel besiege attack, all escape to roof, the Statue of Liberty attack, Cas show true form, stare all directions with all eyes, everyone shut eyes (Rory/Amy love talk, Dean/Cas hear), but Cas can't keep doing that, eventually can't maintain true form in this plane (Doctor can sonic a few to send them away but not enough, detail for later)
 >
 > start the paradox talk here (River talk about how it's like to love Doctor, observable, related), get confirm if he dies now he create paradox, Dean already starts considering suicide to save the world (but still a little hesitant), Cas doesn't let him, huge argue
 >
 > the Statue of Liberty almost touch Dean/Rory, Cas jump in front of him, get turned into statue too, Dean/all stare at him, Cas can't move
 >
-> Cas's stonization isn't instant, start from feet up, can't move, eyes the last, Dean has to witness the process, it's painful for both, that's why Cas has time to spread the wing before the process complete so his statue shows protective wings for Dea
+> Cas's stonization isn't instant, start from feet up, can't move, eyes the last, Dean has to witness the process, it's painful for both, that's why Cas has time to spread the wing before the process complete so his statue shows protective wings for Dean

 ### draft notes